d99kris/cpuusage/README.md

 ========
 Cpuusage is a simple instrumentation CPU profiler for Linux and macOS applications.
 By using compiler intrumentation (-finstrument-functions) it enables capturing start and end of function calls.
-A json logging format compatible with Chromium Catapult is used, enabling nice visualization of the captured data.
+A JSON logging format compatible with
+[Chromium Catapult](https://github.com/catapult-project/catapult) is used, enabling nice visualization of the captured data.

 Supported Platforms
 ===================